Uveitis is inflammation in your eye. If your eye doctor says you have it, you may wonder how you got it.

 Sometimes, it’s because of another disease.

-When you see your eye doctor, he’ll probably ask about your medical history and other symptoms you have.
-He’ll do this to try and find out if another condition is causing your eye issue.
+When you see your eye doctor, they’ll probably ask about your medical history and other symptoms you have.
+They’ll do this to try and find out if another condition is causing your eye issue.

-If so, he can refer you to a specialist to see if one of the suspects below may be leading to your uveitis.
+If so, they can refer you to a specialist to see if one of the conditions below may be causing your uveitis.

-These happen when your immune system breaks down.
-That disruption causes inflammation that attacks your organs and tissues.
+These happen when your immune system attacks your organs and tissues.
 It can affect your eyes, too.
 Most cases of uveitis are caused by an immune system problem.

 Ones that can lead to it include: